 Niemczuk's vast repertoire spans more than 150 solo pieces and 28 piano concerti ranging from the Baroque to the contemporary era.
 His particular specialty is the Romantic period.
 During the last few seasons Grzegorz Niemczuk made his debuts as a soloist with a few orchestras, including Cracow Philharmonic Orchestra (Ravel Piano concerto for the left hand and Wojciech Kilar 1st Piano Concerto), New York Concerti Sinfonietta (Chopin 2nd Piano Concerto), Polish Philharmonic Sinfonia Baltica (Tchaikovsky 1st Piano Concerto), The Silesian Philharmonics in Katowice (Liszt 2nd Piano Concerto), Busan Philharmonic Orchestra (E.Grieg Piano Concerto), Tokyo Mozart Virtuoso Orchestra (Mozart Piano Concerto K. 537 "Coronation"), The Symphony Orchestra of Lower Silesia (Grieg Piano Concerto in A minor).
-He has performed as a soloist under the baton of such conductors as: Paul Hostetter, Mitsuyoshi Oikawa, Jose Flores, Tadeusz Wojciechowski, Jerzy Salwarowski, Szymon Bywalec, Jan Wincenty Hawel, Maja Metelska, Dariusz Mikulski, Paweł Przytocki, Monika Wolińska, Bohdan Jarmołowicz.
+He has performed as a soloist under the baton of such conductors as: Paul Hostetter, Mitsuyoshi Oikawa, Jose Flores, Fernando Gil, Tadeusz Wojciechowski, Jerzy Salwarowski, Szymon Bywalec, Jan Wincenty Hawel, Maja Metelska, Dariusz Mikulski, Paweł Przytocki, Monika Wolińska, Bohdan Jarmołowicz.

 The season 2015/2016 brought to Mr. Niemczuk's artistic life many exciting concert tours: Malaysia, Singapore, Tanzania (Zanzibar, Dar es Salaam), Curaçao, Jamaica, Norway, Brazil and Peru.
-In the year 2017 Grzegorz Niemczuk performs in Poland, Norway, Brazil, Jamaica, Ecuador, Colombia and Japan.
+In the year 2017 Grzegorz Niemczuk performs in Poland, Norway, Brazil, Jamaica, Ecuador, Peru and Japan.

 Born in Poland, Niemczuk graduated with the highest distinction from K. Szymanowski Academy of Music in Katowice in the class of renowned Professor Józef Stompel (Prizewinner of Enescu Competition in Bucureşti and International Chopin Piano Competition in Warsaw in 1960).
 He continued his piano studies in New York City, Mannes College (International Keyboard Institute and Festival 2008, 2009, 2011) where his teachers were such artists as Menahem Pressler (Indiana University), Philippe Entremont, Joaquín Achúcarro (Meadows School of the Arts), David Dubal (The Juilliard School), Jerome Rose (Mannes College), Choong-Mo Kang (The Juilliard School), and Yuan Sheng (Central Conservatory of Music – Beijing).
 He has also attended many masterclasses where he has collaborated with many great artists such as: Krystian Zimerman (2005), Peter Donohoe (2006), Andrzej Jasiński (2006), Alexey Orlovetsky (2007, 2008, 2009, 2010), Dang Thai Son (2009,2016), Pietro de Maria (2010), Claudio Martinez Mehner (2010, 2012), Emanuele Arciuli (2012), Hamish Milne (2012), Michel Béroff (2012), Arie Vardi (2012, 2013), Klaus Hellwig (2010), Angela Hewitt (2012).
 Between 2009 and 2012 he stayed under the artistic care of teacher and mentor Jeffrey Swann (New York Steinhardt University).